Skyroot Aerospace: Dhawan-1

 On 25 September 2020, Skyroot Aerospace unveiled the Dhawan-1 (named after Satish Dhawan) upper stage cryogenic engine that will power heavier-lift systems such as Vikram-II.
 This is the first cryogenic engine in India that will use liquefied natural gas (LNG) as fuel; this fuel has the advantages of being clean, renewable and suited for long duration space missions.
 Dhawan-1 is 3D printed and designed with a regenerative cooling configuration.

-Skyroot successfully test fired India's first privately developed small cryogenic engine called Dhawan-1 running on liquefied natural gas (LNG) and liquid oxygen (LOX) on 25 November 2021.
+On 25 November 2021, Skyroot successfully test fired India's first privately developed small cryogenic engine called Dhawan-1 running on LNG and liquid oxygen (LOX) with pressure-fed engine cycle.
 It was a technology demonstration experiment for the upper stage of Vikram-2 rocket that is under active development.
 Solar Industries provided the test site.
 The engine made by 3D printing process and using super alloys.